-We have reviewed the accompanying separate statement of financial position of Edita Food Industries (S.A.E.) as at 30 June 2020 and the related separate statements of profit or loss, comprehensive income, changes in equity and cash flows for the six months period then ended, and notes comprising a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these Separate interim financial statements in accordance with Egyptian Accounting Standards.
-Our responsibility is to express a conclusion on these Separate interim financial statements based on our review.
+We have audited the accompanying separate financial statements of Edita Food Industries Company S.A.E. which comprise the separate statement of financial position as of 31 December 2020 and the separate statements of profit or loss, comprehensive income, changes in equity and cash flows for the fiscal year then ended, and a summary of significant accounting policies and other explanatory notes.

+Management's responsibility for the separate financial statements